Alonely0/Lariv/README.md

 # Safety

-Miri doesn't complain.
+Miri with tree borrows doesn't complain.
 If you encounter a bug, open an issue please.

 # Performance